 Graduate

-During the course of their Ph.D. studies students will develop and apply novel computational, mathematical , and statistical techniques to problems in the life sciences.
+During the course of their Ph.D. studies, graduate students will develop and apply novel computational, mathematical , and statistical techniques to problems in the life sciences.
 Students in this program must achieve mastery in three areas - computational science, molecular biology, and probability and statistical inference - through a common core of studies that spans and integrates these areas.

 The Ph.D. program in Computational Biology draws on course offerings from the disciplines of the Center’s Core faculty members.
 These areas are: